vltnnx/Tourims-Data-Project/README.md

 2. Data pipeline: Python scripts to clean and structure the data
 3. Postgres data warehouse/database: Python scripts to connect to a database and create SQL tables
 4. Visualisation: A dashboard in Tableau visualising a temperature map with relevant filters and supporting graphs to investigate deeper

+## Future iterations
+- Adding more indicators to help determine travel destination: safety index, cost of living, etc.
+- Adding more weather data to data warehouse: Adding ability filter weather by city.
+- Web app: Functionality to implement ad-hoc requests by cities wordlwide, eliminating need to store large amounts of data.
+- AI support in web app: Utilising AI to give users more details on travel destinations and things to do.

 <br><br><br>
 ### Data warehouse
 ![dwh_design](https://github.com/vltnnx/Travel-Destination-Project/blob/main/warehouse_design/travel_destination_db.png?raw=true)